CadenFinley/CJsShell/README.md

 # CJ's Shell

-> **WARNING**: CJ's Shell is not a 100% POSIX compliant shell yet. (like 98%) It is also super cool and you will never want to use another shell again. (btw cjsh is POSIX compliant via -c flag or when typing piped ( | ) into)
+> **WARNING**: CJ's Shell is not a 100% POSIX compliant shell yet. (like 98%) It is also super cool and you will never want to use another shell again. (btw cjsh is POSIX compliant via -c flag or when typing piped ( | ) into) To see all non POSIX compliant parts of cjsh see: **(docs/reference/non-posix-features.md)**

 ## Quick Install (Recommended)